 Often, we only change when there is no other option.

 I maintained this mindset for years until COVID-19 hit.
-Suddenly, going to see a chiropractor in a pandemic was both terrifying and difficult to schedule in.
+Suddenly, going to see a chiropractor during a pandemic was both terrifying and difficult to schedule.
 My back was in pain from curling up in odd positions on the couch with no one to fix it so after much hesitation, I decided to give stretching a try.

-Afterwards, my back was warm, moving easily and feeling significantly better.
+Afterward, my back was warm, moving easily, and feeling significantly better.
 I was shocked because my back pain could have been relieved earlier if I had tried stretching for a few minutes, as my chiropractor recommended.

 Why does a chiropractor want you to stretch on your own?

 A chiropractor- or any health practitioner for that matter- wants what is best for you.
 Their goal is to get you back to normal and, ideally, better than normal.
 You will improve blood circulation and heal the muscles that were worked on by stretching in between appointments.

 This means your chiropractor can build off their previous work, rather than just redoing what they did before.
 By following their instructions and recommendations, you’re showing them respect and acknowledging that you trust their knowledge.
 Yes, they may need you to come back for multiple sessions of chiropractic care, but the process becomes more efficient with regular stretching.